ayantika-khanra/ayantika-khanra.github.io/content/project/Pharmacy_dashboard/index.md

 ---
-title: Trends of Explicit Themes  in Music over Two Decades using Spotify’s Top 2000
+title: Dashboard for sales in a Pharmacy
 summary:
 date: 2025-04-17
 authors:
   - admin
 tags:
   - Data visualization
-  - Exploratory data analysis
   - Tableau
 ---